Eat foods rich in tryptophan and MELATONIN

 University of Texas Health Science Center in San Antonio, research published in "Nutrition Reviews" in September 2001

-5-HTP (5-hydroxytryptophan) - “Best SEROTONIN Supplement”– the body converts SEROTONIN to MELATONIN, the “Body's natural sleeping pill”.
+5-hydroxytryptophan is the “Best SEROTONIN Supplement”.
+The body converts SEROTONIN to MELATONIN, the “Body's natural sleeping pill”.
 Low MELATONIN levels can prevent you from falling asleep.

 - Dose: Take 100mg 5-HTP before bedtime - also ensure sufficiency of vitamins B6, B12, folic acid and magnesium, which are cofactors in conversion pathways